Inside the Vanderbilt mansions and their unbelievable family secrets

 Eagle’s Nest: exhibition space

-In 1922, Willie K built a public museum on the property called the Hall of Fishes to showcase the many marine specimens he'd amassed and went on to commission two further wings, which house myriad fascinating objects, including a 3,000-year-old Egyptian mummy and a number of model ships and classic cars.
+In 1922, William K built a public museum on the property called the Hall of Fishes to showcase the many marine specimens he'd amassed.
+He went on to commission two further wings, which house myriad fascinating objects, including a 3,000-year-old Egyptian mummy and a number of model ships and classic cars.

 Eagle’s Nest: public museum